-A sachem of the Kennebec Indians who lived at Norridgewock, the tribal capital on the Kennebec River in what is now the state of Maine.
-Although he signed a treaty with the English in 1693, he was captured by them under a flag of truce in 1694.
-Upon his release, he declared war on the English and raided many English settlements.
-He was killed by a party of English soldiers in 1724 near Taconnet, Maine.
+A chief, or sachem, of the Kennebec tribe who resided at Norridgewock, on the Kennebec River in what is now the state of Maine.
+Although Bomazeen signed a treaty with the English in 1693, he was captured at Pemaquid, Maine, by them under a flag of truce in 1694.
+Upon his release from confinement in Boston, Mass., he declared war and raided the Massachusetts settlements of Chelmsford, Sudbury, and others, in 1706, and Saco, Maine, in 1710.
+Although he signed a treaty of peace at Portsmouth, N.H., on 13 July 1713, he was slain by a party of soldiers under a Capt.
+Moulton in 1724 near Taconnet, Maine.